Dubnyk records shutout as Wild blank Flames 3-0

 Kunin made it 2-0 just over five minutes after Eriksson Ek’s goal.
 Jordan Greenway fed the puck from behind the net to Kunin, who beat Talbot to his right.

-“I thought we gave them a few really good chances in the second, and they capitalized on a couple of them,” Calgary captain Mark Giordano said.

-Calgary had a goal disallowed with 6:01 to play in the third period.
+Calgary had a goal waved off with 6:01 to play in the third period.
 Derek Ryan appeared to cut Minnesota’s lead to 2-1, but the goal was reviewed and officials ruled that Ryan kicked the loose puck into the net after Dubnyk made the initial save.

 Eric Staal added an empty-net goal with 2:43 remaining to seal Minnesota’s 3-0 win.